Find the latest East Bay HIV updates on this page, including practice-changing studies and developments.

 We envision a community where all youth have access to equitable healthcare services and education without high barriers, stigma, or discrimination.

-The goals of the EBGTZ YCT are to:
+The goals of the EBGTZ Youth Engagement Working Group are to:

 ◦ Foster positive relationships between youth and service providers